Pioreactor/docs.pioreactor/experiments/02-Secondary level education/01-control-testing.md

 ![](/img/experiments/aa-test-results.png)

-These kinds of tests make it easy to identify any unusual activity occuring in a specific Pioreactor (i.e, if it is missing an LED, temperature malfunctions, etc).
+These kinds of tests make it easy to identify any unusual activity occurring in a specific Pioreactor (i.e, if it is missing an LED, temperature malfunctions, etc).
 In our case, though, both ran almost identically!
 Thus, we conclude that reliable comparisons can be drawn between these Pioreactors.

 ## Detailed procedure